phyletica/ecoevolity/docs-source/source/phycoeval/tutorials/gecko-gen-phylo.rst

 and clade interchangeably, and define it by all the leaves that descend from it (i.e., it "splits" those leaves off from the rest of the tree).
-Each split (branch) on a tree will have a length and effective population size, and the height or divergence time of a split will always refer to the height of the branch's tipward node (i.e., the node that represents the most recent common ancestor of the clade created by the split).
+Each split (branch) on a tree will have a length and effective population size, and the height (divergence time) of a split will always refer to the height of the branch's tipward node (i.e., the node that represents the most recent common ancestor of the clade created by the split).